-Town of Irondequoit
+3.1.9 Town of Irondequoit

 The Town has regulatory authority over land use in the Town of Irondequoit and provides fire and police protection on the east side of the river within the township.
 In addition, the Town adopted an LWRP in 1988 and is in the process of updating it.
-As with the City, all Type 1 and Unlisted Actions as defined in the New York State Environmental Conservation Law Section 617 require consistency review.
-The Town Department of Planning and Zoning conducts the review and then makes a recommendation to the Town Board, which is responsible for determining consistency.
+The process for review of actions proposed within the boundaries of the Town's LWRP boundary for consistency with the Town's LWRP is set forth in Town of Irondequoit Code (Chapter 123).